gazzman/sec/README.md

 -----------------------------------------

 1. The first step is to run xbrl_retreiver.py.
-This will collect all of the 10-Q and 10-K filings for a particular ticker, eg.:
+This will collect all of the 10-Q and 10-K filings for a particular ticker

+For example:

     $ xbrl_retreiver.py XOM